Department of French & Francophone Studies

 - declared their major or minor by the end of sophomore year;

-- completed the 100-level series of French courses or one course at the 200-level during the semester prior to departure.
+- completed at least one of the 100-level series of French courses or one course at the 200-level during the semester prior to departure.